 Students have five business days to request an Informal Review after the grade has been made available.
 Note that students are advised of sub-standard performance as quickly as possible.
-Informal Review requests should be submitted by the student directly to the Unit Coordinator in writing (including by e-mail).
+Informal Review requests should be submitted by the student directly to the Academic Lead(s) in writing (including by e-mail).

-If a request for an Informal Review of an examination, evaluation, or component grade is submitted, the Unit Coordinator will determine the process by which the Review will take place.
+If a request for an Informal Review of an examination, evaluation, or component grade is submitted, the Academic Lead(s) will determine the process by which the Review will take place.
 As a result of an Informal Review, the score on that assessment may be raised, be lowered, or remain unchanged.
-In all cases, the Unit Coordinator will provide a written decision to the student regarding the outcome of the Review (i.e., whether any changes have been made and why).
+In all cases, the Academic Lead(s) will provide a written decision to the student regarding the outcome of the Review (i.e., whether any changes have been made and why).

-Students should be aware that the entire test or assignment will be re-graded at the discretion of the instructor and that a fee for remarking may apply.
+Students should be aware that the entire test or assignment will be re-graded at the discretion of the instructor and that a fee for re-marking may apply.